In the Spotlight

 Regular dilated eye exams and/or diabetic ocular tele-retinal health screenings are important for early detection.
 These exams are often annual, but a doctor or health care provider may suggest more often or less frequent exams as necessary.

 How we can help

 Keep up with regular health screenings such as eye exams.
 Talk with your VA health care team about which screenings you’ll need.
 Diabetic retinopathy is a serious condition that can affect your sight.
-If you’re worried about this condition, use Secure Messaging (sign in required) to ask your doctor or health care provider about having an annual diabetic eye exam as soon as possible.
+If you’re worried about this condition, use Secure Messaging to ask your doctor or health care provider about having an annual diabetic eye exam as soon as possible.

 Please vote in our unscientific poll.
 All responses are anonymous.